-Our senior management team is led by Mr. Gérard Déprez, our president, CEO and controlling shareholder who has over 30 years of experience with us.
+Our senior management team is led by Mr. Gérard Déprez, our president, CEO and controlling shareholder who has over 30 years of experience at the head of the Group.
 The members of our management committee have significant experience in our industry and are supported by divisional and regional managers in an organizational structure that empowers middle management and local branch managers while keeping bureaucratic processes at a minimum.
 We believe that our lean management structure encourages strong commitment and entrepreneurial spirit across our organization.